-Using one of the best robot vacuums to help you keep your house clean may be one of the smartest decisions that you can make right now.
-Over the past few years robot vacuums have become much smarter, they last longer, and clean better.
-Options like the iRobot Roomba 960, which happens to top the list of our best robot vacuums, lets you control it with just your voice, you can set schedules, and the sensors help prevent it from just bumping into everything
+Using one of the best robot vacuums to help you keep your house clean may be one of the best decisions you can make.
+Over the past few years, robot vacuums have become much smarter; they last longer and clean better.
+Options like the Roborock S5 Max, which happens to top the list of our best robot vacuums, lets you control it with just your voice.
+It can be set to run on a schedule, always vacuums in tidy, back and forth lines, and its sensors help prevent it from bumping into everything.

 What are the best robot vacuums you can buy today?

-Our full list is below, but we believe that when you look for a single best overall pick the iRobot Roomba 960 is the best robot vacuum on the market today for most people.
+Our complete list is below, but we believe that when you look for a single best overall pick, the Roborock S5 Max is the best robot vacuum on the market today for most people.
 It offers all the standard features you'd expect to see in a robot vacuum, like scheduling, long-lasting battery life, powerful suction, and more.
 It can be controlled through an app or using an assistant like Amazon's Alexa.
-It's a bit more expensive than most of the others, but the price gets easier to justify once you see what it can do.
+It's a bit more expensive than most others, but the price gets easier to justify once you see what it can do.

-If you are looking for something more affordable, we also have some great picks from companies like Roborock, iLife, Eufy, Neato and more.
+We also have some great picks from companies like Roborock, Ecovacs, iLife, Eufy, Neato, and more if you are looking for something more affordable.
 These are all well-known brands and offer a ton of great features across various models.

 The best robot vacuum overall

-There are a lot of things to consider when trying to pick the best robot vacuum, and through our testing we've discovered the Roomba 960 is the top pick for most people.
-It offers a pretty solid combiniation of features, cleaning power, and while it's a bit on the more expensive side it's not the most expensive option.
+There are many things to consider when trying to pick the best robot vacuum, and through our testing, we've discovered the Roborock S5 Max is the top pick for most people.
+It offers a pretty solid combination of features and cleaning power, and while it's a bit on the more expensive side, it's not the most expensive option.

-It's a Wi-Fi connected model, which enhances all the features and allows you to control it from anywhere.
-You can use the iRobot Home app to set schedules, define no-go zones, and much more.
-The vacuum itself has a bunch of sensors built in to help prevent it from running into walls, objects, and falling down stair cases.
+It's a Wi-Fi-connected model, which enhances all the features and allows you to control it anywhere.
+You can use the Roborock app to set schedules, define no-go zones, and much more.
+The vacuum itself has many sensors built in to help prevent it from running into walls, objects and falling down staircases.

-With the schedules, you can customize it to run at specific times on different days, or the same time every single day.
+With schedules, you can customize it to run at specific times on different days or at the same time every single day.
 It's best to have a bit of consistency, so you can do a double check before the vacuum runs.
-You'll want to ensure there are no cords laying around, the doors are opened or closed as needed, etc. One downside to this model is that it only runs for 75 minutes per charge, so it may not be able to complete a full cleaning on each cycle.
-If it can't, it will return to the base, recharge, and then complete the cleaning.
+You'll want to ensure no cords are laying around, the doors are opened or closed as needed, etc. Another awesome thing about this model is that it has an impressive run time of up to 180 minutes per charge.
+That way, it's more likely to be able to clean everywhere you need it to in one go.

 The best budget robot vacuum

-Not all of the best robot vacuums come with an expensive price tag, and these days you can actually find some really great options at extremely affordable prices.
-If budget is a top concern for you, the iLife V3s Pro is one of the best robot vacuums out there at well under $200.
-It's a bit more simplistic than others like the iRobot Roomba 960 or the Roborock S6, but that doesn't mean it's bad by any means.
+Not all of the best robot vacuums come with an expensive price tag, and these days you can find some really great options at extremely affordable prices.
+If budget is a top concern for you, the iLife V3s Pro is one of the best robot vacuums out there at well under two hundred bucks.
+It's a bit more simplistic than others like the Roborock S5 Max or the Roborock S6, but that doesn't mean it's bad by any means.

-In terms of features on the iLife V3s Pro, you still have the ability to schedule it, but instead of being done via an app you will actually do it all from the included remote.
-It runs for up to 100 minutes, which is nearly half an hour longer than our top pick, making it great for larger sized homes.
+In terms of features on the iLife V3s Pro, you can still schedule it, but instead of being done via an app, you will do it all from the included remote.
+It runs for up to 100 minutes, nearly half an hour longer than our top pick, making it great for larger homes.

-There's no fancy features like Wi-Fi connectivity, no-go zones, etc, but there is a full set of sensors to prevent it from running into everything, falling down stairs, and more.
+There are no fancy features like Wi-Fi connectivity, no-go zones, etc., but there is a full set of sensors to prevent it from running into everything, falling downstairs, and more.
 This model is purely a vacuum, and it does not include any mopping features.
 It's perfect for people who are unsure whether or not a robot vacuum is even practical for them and allows you to affordably test out a great robot vacuum without investing much in terms of money.

-You don't have to look far around the internet to find lots of buyers saying great things about this model.
+You don't have to look far around the internet to find many buyers saying great things about this model.
 Be sure to give it a shot today and see if it's the best robot vacuum for you.

 The longest-lasting robot vacuum

-Of all the vacuums we encountered, this one offered the longest battery life while still being an attractive option.
+In our Roborock S6 review, we learned that this vacuum offered the longest battery life while still being an attractive option.
 When in quiet mode, it can run for up to 180 minutes before needing to recharge.
 That means it can reach more areas in your home in one go.
-The dustbin is on the small side, so you'll need to change it out more frequently than you would with some others.
+Unfortunately, the dustbin is on the small side, so you'll need to change it out more frequently than you would with some others.

 While it can suck up a decent amount of debris and dust, it, unfortunately, can't detect the difference between carpet and floor, so the unit might attempt to mop your carpets.
 You'll just need to redirect it if it's heading somewhere you don't want it to go.